-When your various insurance policies are up for renewal, it can be tempting to take the easy route and just go ahead with the renewal and not think any further of it.
+When your various insurance policies are up for renewal, it can be tempting to take the easy route and just roll them over.

 However, if you fail to take some important steps and do a little bit of research, you could be going ahead with a policy that hasn’t been adjusted to meet new circumstances in your life — therefore, rendering the policy mismatched for your needs — or, worse, failing to meet the contractual requirements specified by your insurer — therefore, possibly rendering your insurance policy null and void if you need to make a claim.

-So, what sorts of things should you be doing at renewal to ensure that neither of these things happens?
+So, what sorts of things should you be doing at renewal to optimise your insurance cover and ensure that neither of these things happens?
 Let’s take a look.

 Go over what your policy covers

 Have a look at the product disclosure statement and check to make sure that what your policy covers actually matches what you need it to cover.
 Then, ask yourself the following questions: